-The 2019 Allocations Act has been posted, and the transfers and subsidies to go to each of South Africa’s 26 universities and universities of the era.
+The 2019 Allocations Act has been posted, and the transfers and subsidies are to go to each of South Africa’s 26 universities and universities of the era.

 We broke down the allocations in step with the scholar and observed a huge range, with some institutions claiming double the funding of others.